-- → Anti-reflux surgical treatment for GERD or laparoscopic hiatal hernia repair is not considered appropriate if ANY of the following is TRUE: - Laparoscopic hiatal hernia repair with or without fundoplication (e.g., Dor, Nissen, or Toupet procedures) and/or mesh placement is not considered appropriate with ANY9: - The patient has an asymptomatic hiatal hernia and no objective evidence of GERD or GERD complications; OR - The patient does not meet the criteria as outlined above; OR - The request is for open surgery for hiatal hernia repair; OR - Magnetic sphincter augmentation (LINX Reflux Management System) is not considered appropriate with ANY of the following:

-- This procedure is clinically unproven and not medically necessary.
-There is inconclusive evidence of its effectiveness; OR - TIF (Transoral Incisionless Fundoplication) is not considered appropriate with ANY of the following: - This procedure is clinically unproven and not medically necessary.
-There is inconclusive evidence of its effectiveness.
+- → Anti-reflux surgical treatment for GERD or laparoscopic hiatal hernia repair is not considered appropriate if ANY of the following is TRUE: - ◆ Laparoscopic hiatal hernia repair with or without fundoplication (e.g., Dor, Nissen, or Toupet procedures) and/or mesh placement is not considered appropriate with ANY of the following 9.21,22: - The patient has an asymptomatic hiatal hernia and no objective evidence of GERD or GERD complications; OR - The patient does not meet the criteria as outlined above; OR - The request is for open surgery for hiatal hernia repair; OR - ◆ Magnetic sphincter augmentation (LINX Reflux Management System) is not considered appropriate with ANY of the following: - This procedure is clinically unproven and not medically necessary.
+There is inconclusive evidence of its effectiveness; OR - ◆ TIF (Transoral Incisionless Fundoplication) is not considered appropriate with ANY of the following: - Repeat TIF this is clinically unproven and not medically necessary; there is inconclusive evidence of its effectiveness; OR - Any patient with a hiatal hernia greater than 2 cm, except where the hernia has been reduced to 2 cm or less by a successful laparoscopic hernia reduction procedure prior to the TIF procedure; OR - BMI greater than 35; OR - Esophagitis LA grade higher than B; OR - Barrett's esophagus greater than 2 cm; OR - Presence of achalasia; OR - Presence of esophageal ulcer; OR - Patient has not been on an appropriate trial of proton pump inhibitors (PPIs).